How To Edit Your WordPress User Profile

-You can also change the username from your WordPress Dashboard using an easier method that requires no code editing or messing with your site’s database.
+You can also change the username inside the WordPress Dashboard using a simpler method that requires no messing with code or modifying your site’s database.

-For a step-by-step tutorial that explains you how to do this, go here:
+We have created a tutorial that explains how to do this here:

 6 – Name > First Name / Last Name

-You can modify your First Name and Last Name data in this section.
+You can modify the First Name and Last Name data in this section.

-Just type in your first name and last name into the name fields …
+Just type in the first name and last name into the text fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally set up for your site on your posts, then change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want a different author name than the name you originally registered for your WordPress site to display on your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

-If you select a new nickname, all your blog posts, published comments, etc. will then display with this new nickname, instead of the name that you originally installed WordPress with.
+If you select a new nickname, all your blog posts, comments, etc. will appear with this new nickname, instead of the name you originally set up your site with.

 Profile > Contact Info